ChrisNiebuhrMSFT/Install-Sysinternals/README.md

 # Install-Sysinternals
-The easy way to install and maintain the Sysinteral Tools
+The easy way to install and maintain the Sysinterals Tools